Tasmanian solar guide · 2026

 Real output for Hobart and Launceston, sensible system sizes, and honest payback maths for our climate.

-See the numbers →Why Tasmania is its own case
+Why Tasmania is its own case

 Tasmania isn’t the mainland, and copy-pasted solar advice gets it wrong.
 Three things make us different: